Dark matter and dark radiation from chiral $U(1)$ gauge symmetry: Dark matter and dark radiation

 \section{Dark matter and dark radiation}

-Here, we assume the dark sector does not couple to the inflaton, and the number densities of the dark sector particles are initially zero.
-The dark sector particles are created by scattering with the standard model particles.
-For this process, the kinetic mixing plays a crucial role.
+Here, we assume the dark sector does not couple to the inflaton, and the number densities of dark sector particles are initially zero, meaning the dark sector temperature is initially zero.
+Dark sector particles are produced by inverse decay and scattering with standard model particles.
+In this process, kinetic mixing plays a crucial role.

-There are two types of the interactions: \begin{enumerate} \item SM $\leftrightarrow$ DS (dark sector) \item DS $\leftrightarrow$ DS \end{enumerate} If the interaction of type 1 is large enough the dark sector is thermalized with the same temparature of that of the SM, $T$.
+There are two types of the interactions: \begin{enumerate} \item SM $\leftrightarrow$ DS (dark sector) \item DS $\leftrightarrow$ DS \end{enumerate} If the interaction of type 1 is large enough the dark sector is thermalized with the same temperature of that of the SM, $T$.
 As the temperature drops the interaction of the type 1 becomes smaller than the Hubble rate.
-However, if the type 2 interaction rate is large enough, the dark sector forms the own thermal bath, with the different temperature of the SM.
+After that, if the type 2 interaction rate is large enough, the dark sector forms its own thermal bath, with a temperature different from that of the SM.
+The dark sector temperature is denoted as $T_{DS}$.

+For the type 1 interactions, inverse decay and scattering of the dark sector particles with the SM particles are important.
+In particular, inverse decay, $f \bar{f} \to Z'$ ($f$ is a SM fermion), plays a crucial role in thermalization for most of the parameter space of our interest.
+The interaction rate of the inverse decay is estimated as